· Compliance · 13 min read

 • Spill control: Absorbent materials, overpack drums, and neutralization agents compatible with the waste streams present

 Incompatible wastes must be physically separated to prevent commingling in the event of a spill or container failure.
+The CAA rules require separation for LQGs and SQGs.
 Labeling containers as incompatible is not a substitute for physical isolation.

 Acceptable separation methods: